TritonVM/triton-vm/specification/arithmetization.md

 **Transition Constraints**

-1. The addresses increase monotonically for, by one in each row.
+1. The address increases by one.

 **Relations to other Tables**

-1. A Program-Evaluation Argument establishes that the rows of the Program Table match with the unique rows of the Instruction Table.
+1. An Evaluation Argument establishes that the rows of the Program Table match with the unique rows of the [Instruction Table](#instruction-table).

 ### Instruction Table

 The Instruction Table establishes the link between the program and the instructions that are being executed by the processor.
-The table consists of three columns, the instruction `address`, the `current_instruction` and the `next_instruction`.
+The table consists of three columns:
+1. the instruction's `address`,
+1. the `current_instruction`, and
+1. the `next_instruction`.

 It contains
- - one row for every instruction in the program (padding with zero where needed), and
+- one row for every instruction in the [Program Table](#program-table), i.e., one row for every available instruction, and
- - one row for every cycle in the execution trace.
+- one row for every cycle `clk` in the [Processor Table](#processor-table), i.e., one row for every executed instruction.
+The rows are sorted by `address`.

 *** Relations to Other Tables**

-1. A Program Evaluation Argument establishes that the set of rows corresponds to the instructions as given by the Program Table.
+1. An Evaluation Argument establishes that the set of rows corresponds to the instructions as given by the [Program Table](#program-table).
-1. A Permutation Argument establishes that the set of remaining rows corresponds to the values of the registers (`ip, ci, ni`) of the Processor Table.
+1. A Permutation Argument establishes that the set of remaining rows corresponds to the values of the registers (`ip, ci, ni`) of the [Processor Table](#processor-table).

 ### Jump Stack Table

 The Jump Stack Memory contains the underflow from the Jump Stack.
-The virtual machine defines two registers to deal with the Jump Stack:
+TritonVM defines three registers to deal with the Jump Stack:
-1. `jsp`, the return address pointer, which points to a location in jump address stack Memory
+1. `jsp`, the jump stack pointer, which points to a location in Jump Stack Memory
+1. `jso`, the last jump's origin, which points to a location in Program Memory, and
-1. `jsv`, the return address value, which points to a location in Program Memory.
+1. `jsd`, the last jump's destination, which also points to a location in Program Memory.

-The Jump Stack Table is a table whose columns are a subset of those of the Processor Table with one addition: the destination address `dest`.
+The Jump Stack Table is a table whose columns are a subset of those of the Processor Table.
-The rows are sorted by return address pointer (`jsp`), then by cycle counter (`clk`).
+The rows are sorted by jump stack pointer (`jsp`), then by cycle counter (`clk`).
-The column `dest` contains the destination of stack-extending jump (`call`) as well as of the no-stack-change jump (`recurse`);
+The column `jsd` contains the destination of stack-extending jump (`call`) as well as of the no-stack-change jump (`recurse`);
-the column `jsv` contains the source of the stack-extending jump (`call`) or equivalently the destination of the stack-shrinking jump (`return`).
+the column `jso` contains the source of the stack-extending jump (`call`) or equivalently the destination of the stack-shrinking jump (`return`).

 The AIR for this table guarantees that the return address of a single cell of return address memory can change only if there was a `call` instruction.